tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 ```

 ### AKS Cluster
-With the Network, Web Application Firewall and Application Gateway in place, we
-can now finally add the AKS cluster to our terraform configuration.
+With the Network, Web Application Firewall, and Application Gateway in place, I can finally add the AKS cluster to my terraform configuration.

-This configuration is very basic, but has some notable settings:
+This configuration is quite basic, but there are some important settings to note:
-* `node_resource_group` - the name we want to give to the resource group Azure
-  will create for the aks resources.
-It's personal preference, but I want to
-  have control over this.
+* `node_resource_group` - the name I want to assign to the resource group that Azure will create for the AKS resources.
+This is a personal preference, but I want to have control over this.
-* `default_node_pool` > `vnet_subnet_id` - here we assign our preconfigured subnet
-  to the aks-cluster node pool.
+* `default_node_pool` > `vnet_subnet_id` - here, I assign our preconfigured subnet to the AKS-cluster node pool.
-* `ingress_application_gateway` - this is where we bind our application gateway
+* `ingress_application_gateway` - this is where I connect the Application Gateway to the AKS cluster.
-  to our aks cluster

 ```terraform
 resource "azurerm_kubernetes_cluster" "aks" {